 by Ann Marie Thornburg

 Imagine: You are traveling in a new place, perhaps a different country that is similar to your own, like one of two moons orbiting the same planet.
 The differences appear small, but their smallness makes them all the stranger.
-You have had this feeling before, sitting in a particular seat on a moving train.
+You have had this feeling before, sitting on a moving train.
 Sitting on one side makes you feel as if the train were traveling backwards.
 Left seat, right seat: narrative progression, narrative regression.
 In this place, light pools in corners as if it were radiant standing water.
 You packed lightly, and did not forget your camera with its single blinking eye.
 It is this instrument that marks you as a tourist, as someone passing through.
 You are part of a tour group, and are shuttled almost everywhere by bus.
 The bus stops so you and the others can get out, stretch your legs, scatter for an hour or so, and then return to this tunnel-on-wheels.
 It is endlessly moving to another point on the map, and you, happy to see whatever it can show you, are moved along too.

 fiction by Gerald Shapiro